mariusavram123/Final-CCNA/README.md

 Company A:

-- All PC's in the Company A are in the same VLAN(subnet).
+- All PCs in the Company A are in the same VLAN(subnet).
 - The routers CA-CORE1 and CA-CORE2 run an HSRP group to provide redundant gateways to client in the network
 - Use static and default routes to enable connectivity with the WAN.
 - Clients have static IP addresses.